logdatatech/Code.Truth/MeasuringProgrammerCompetency.md

 Let’s evaluate if this is a sufficient measure.

-> DATA STRUCTURES
+## DATA STRUCTURES

 Medium: Able to explain and use Arrays, LinkedLists, Dictionaries etc in practical programming tasks

-High: Knows space and time tradeoffs of the basic data structures, Arrays vs LinkedLists, ( array list vs linked list explained here)

-Able to explain how hashtables can be implemented and can handle collisions, priority queues and ways to implement them etc.
+High: Knows space and time tradeoffs of the basic data structures, Arrays vs LinkedLists Able to explain how hashtables can be implemented and can handle collisions, priority queues and ways to implement them etc.

 Pro: Knowledge of advanced data structures like B-trees, binomial and fibonacci heaps, AVL/Red Black trees, Splay Trees, Skip Lists, tries etc.

 While I’ve studied these data structures 10 years ago at university which would make me a pro according this measure I’ve never had to choose, use (by choice) or explicitly implement these datastructures.
 It would have looked great on my résumé but sadly that day is yet to come.

+---

-> ALGORITHMS
+## ALGORITHMS

 Medium: Basic sorting, searching and data structure traversal and retrieval algorithms